trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 </figure>

-In the end, the bird was entered into the collection database under the inventory number ZMB 2021.171, while the study skin and the partial skeleton were put away in a drawer in the scientific collection.
+In the end, the bird was entered into the collection database under the inventory number ‘ZMB 2021.171’, while the study skin and the partial skeleton were put away in a drawer in the scientific collection.
 They have thus officially joined the collection of the Museum für Naturkunde Berlin.

 <figure>